U.S. flag

 Who is eligible for a VERA?

-All employees who work in positions covered under the agency VERA offer and who meet the general requirements are eligible to apply.
+All employees who receive an employee notice (announcing that a VERA period will be offered) and who meet the requirements below are eligible to apply.

 What happens to employees’ unused sick leave?